-How to provide feedforward to support junior staff to notice and report any warning signs of problematic gambling behaviour
+How to provide feedforward to support junior staff

-As a senior staff member, you should regularly provide feedforward to support your junior staff to effectively identify and report warning signs.
+You should regularly provide feedforward to support junior staff to effectively identify and report warning signs.
 You can do this through:

-- handovers that include mentioning any concerns about patrons currently at the venue - regular in-house training (as well as inductions for new staff) about warning signs, how to notice them, how to respond to them, and how to use the venue's gambling incident register - staff meetings that include reviewing recent reports in the gambling incident register, providing updates on any actions taken in relation to patrons showing warning signs, and checking staff knowledge of warning signs and how to respond to them - communicating the same information to casual staff who may not attend staff meetings - displaying information about warning signs in staff rooms - making sure your venue's gambling incident register is easy for staff to find and use - regularly approaching staff during their shifts to ask for updates about any identified warning signs.
+- handovers that include mentioning any concerns about patrons currently at the venue - regular in-house training (as well as inductions for new staff) about warning signs, how to notice them, how to respond to them, and how to use the venue's gambling incident register - staff meetings that include reviewing recent reports in the gambling incident register, providing updates on any actions taken in relation to patrons showing warning signs, and checking staff knowledge of warning signs and how to respond to them - communicating the same information to casual staff who may not attend staff meetings - · displaying information about warning signs in staff rooms - making sure your venue's gambling incident register is easy for staff to find and use - regularly approaching staff during their shifts to ask for updates about any identified warning signs.